lauramcastro/webui-test/README.md

 main page loading, and random interaction from there on.
 Of course, you need to have internet access.

-The current configuration will only generate and run 1 test sequence, but this can easily be adjusted by calling
+You can have more than one go (i.e. run more than 1 test sequence) easily by calling `run/1` instead:

 ```
 > google_search:run(10).